JiveDig/testimonials-submissions/README.md

 Example usage:
 ```
 // Add a new text field after the form
+// This field can be added to post_meta via tbws_submitted_post_meta filter
 add_action( 'tbws_form_after', 'prefix_my_new_form_field' );
 function prefix_my_new_form_field( $cmb ) {
     $cmb->add_field( array(